Can a dive checklists help us avoid diving accidents? Divers Alert Network believes they might!

 A procedural error is defined as anytime a diver makes a mistake in any procedure that is intended to ensure safe diving.
 The primary safety procedures in diving include equipment assembly and buddy checks.

-These are of course taught on all entry level dive courses, and are often reiterated on any subsequent course.
-But just because they are taught in a dive courses, doesn’t mean they stay fresh in memory for years to come.
+These are of course taught on all entry-level dive courses, and are often reiterated on any subsequent course.
+But just because they are taught in dive courses, doesn’t mean they stay fresh in the memory for years to come.

 This is why mnemonic techniques, such as the PADI acronym for the buddy check BWRAF, which stands for Buoyancy, Weights, Release, Air, Final OK.